 Jeni Whalan is a Senior Research Fellow of the University of Queensland's School of Political Science and International Studies and the Asia Pacific Centre for the Responsibility to Protect.
 Her research aims to promote solutions to intractable public policy problems.
 She has particular expertise in peacekeeping, the United Nations, policy evaluation, peace negotiations, and global security governance.
-She serves on the Board of the Centre for Policy Development, an independent Australian policy think tank, and is a Deputy Editor of the journal International Peacekeeping.
+She serves on the Board of the Centre for Policy Development, an independent Australian policy think tank.
 She is a non-resident Research Associate of the Global Economic Governance Programme at the University of Oxford.

 Jeni is an Australian Research Council DECRA Fellow (2016-19).
 Her project 'Taking sides: Assessing the partiality of international peacekeeping' investigates whether UN peacekeepers should take sides between conflict parties or remain impartial peace brokers helping combatants to reach their own settlement.